About the Founder

 Four years went by.
 Then two things happened.
 I read a quote that said, ‘Be the person the younger you would look up to.’
 I remember thinking, 'Forget me as a kid, I need to be the person MY SON is proud to look-up to!'
 I had also seen photo of myself.
 I was fat.
 Unhealthy.
 Out of shape.
 I never chose to see myself until that moment.

 I traded out my negative coping mechanism for weight training.
-I closed down the gym on the weekends instead of the bars.
 And it didn't take long to see the physical and mental improvements.
 A year later I decided I wanted to help other people achieve their fitness/healthy lifestyle goals, and became a personal trainer.

 I will always be a work in progress.
 I will never stop trying to improve myself.
 But I am proud of the work I have put-in to get here.
 I am proud to be a positive role model to my son.